ClearSkyTeam/ClearSky/README.md

 ## Where can I get a phar?
  - **Before you launch ClearSky please remove pocketmine.yml once to update.**
- - You can get a tested phar here: [ClearSkyTeam/ClearSky-Release](https://github.com/ClearSkyTeam/ClearSky-Release).
+ - You can get a auto-build here: [ClearSkyTeam/Jenkins](http://jenkins.clearskyteam.org/).
  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).

 ## [CRITICAL]: Please REMOVE xdebug in production server